 Certain investment accounts specified as TFSA's are tax free.
 The earnings (interest and dividends) and growth (capital gains) on these products will not attract income, dividends or capital gains tax.
 TFSAs may only be issued by regulated institutions such as registered banks, long-term insurers, collective investment scheme managers, the government, mutual and co-operative banks.
-The investment amount is limited to R30 000 per year and R500 000 in aggregate.
+The investment amount is limited to R33 000 (R30 000 in 2017) per year and R500 000 in aggregate.
 Contributions in excess of these limits will be taxable.